OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [DEMO]

 This is Octopus Samples, a public Octopus instance, with various demo projects to explore.
-You can access it at [samples dot octops dot app](samples.octopus.app).
+You can access it at [samples dot octopus dot app](samples.octopus.app).

 Let's select the Octo Pet Shop - Raw YAML Project, from the Azure Project Group.